StarCubey/bonk-rating-bot/doc/reference.md

 Commands:
-admins <add/remove/list>: Edits the list of admins who have access to the "a" command. leaderboard, lb <create/remove/list>: Creates a leaderboard from a config file and a specified Discord channel. roomlog <get/set/clear>: Edits the room log channel where room links are posted. open, o: Creates a room from a room config file! closeall, ca: Closes all rooms.
+admins <add/remove/list>: Edits the list of admins who have access to the "a" command. leaderboard, lb <create/remove/list>: Creates a leaderboard from a config file and a specified Discord channel. leaderboard, lb edit <leaderboard abbreviation>: Modifies the leaderboard config file and channel.
+May break the leaderboard. leaderboard, lb match_channel <leaderboard abbreviation> <get/set/clear>: Sets the channel where matches are posted. roomlog <get/set/clear>: Edits the room log channel where room links are posted. open, o: Creates a room from a room config file! closeall, ca: Closes all rooms.